leroyrosales/leroyrosales/README.md

 ## I'm a just a nerd that likes punk.

-- 🔭 I’m currently working at [the University of Texas at Austin][https://utexas.edu]!
+- 🔭 I’m currently working at [the University of Texas at Austin][utexas]!
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with everyone, but really anyone who likes making cool stuff
 - 🥅 2020 Goals: Record a few tutorials